 While Gavlick tried to pre-sell coins to the vendors ahead of time, there were several vendors who were hesitant and did not purchase coins beforehand.
-Once the show started, however, and customers began asking about them, the previously-hesitant vendors quickly became sold on the idea – hurrying to find Gavlick to purchase coins.
+Once the show started, however, and customers began asking about them, the previously-hesitant vendors quickly became sold on the idea – hurrying to find Gavlick to purchase prize tokens.

 “Customers caught on quickly to the value of the coins, and used them as bargaining chips to buy more merchandise from the vendors” comments Gavlick.

 With one successful show under his belt, Gavlick is already planning for the next one.
-Since the coins are re-usable year after year, the coins purchased last year will be functional for this year’s event.
+Since the custom prize tokens are re-usable year after year, the coins purchased last year will be functional for this year’s event.
 Gavlick will, however, pre-bag the coins and try to sell them ahead of time.
 Gavlick will, however, pre-bag the coins and try to sell them ahead of time.
 Since many vendors return year after year, those who were on hand last year and enjoyed success with the program will be eager to purchase coins and begin talking them up with customers.
 Getting the word out early this year – both to the vendors and to customers – should help ensure another successful venture.

 With costs escalating and vendors looking closely at trade show related expenses, companies are looking for memorable, trackable promotions that generate results.
 That is precisely what Core-Mark has found with their custom coin based sales incentive program.
 How does Gavlick and his Core-mark team hope to follow-up “their best show ever?”
-Based on customer and vendor feedback, they are anticipating another strong trade show in 2009, thanks to the excitement created by the custom coin sales incentive program.
+Based on customer and vendor feedback, they are anticipating another strong trade show in 2009, thanks to the excitement created by the prize token sales incentive program.